Honestpuck/scriptorium/README.md

 ### Still to be done

-I'm working on a command `verify` that will verify various parts of the system.
-If you have any ideas on what to verify they would be greatly appreciated.
-At the moment I'm thinking `verify --config` verifies that the two git repos are on your Mac and scriptorium can open a connection to the Jamf server.
-I also have `--quick` which compares the list of scripts in each of the three spots and reports on any differences.
+On the roadmap is a command `modify` which will modify the aspects of the script record in Jamf that aren't the actual script such as notes and parameters.

-Also on the roadmap is a command `modify` which will modify the aspects of the script record in Jamf that aren't the actual script such as notes and parameters.
+Some notes on best practices and work methods should also appear at some point.
+Contributions to these would be greatly appreciated.

 ### Suggestions